-Neil Rapp, WB9VPG has been a chemistry teacher and the sponsor of high school radio clubs for 27 years.
+Neil Rapp, WB9VPG has been a chemistry teacher and the sponsor of high school radio clubs for 28 years.
 Neil was at one time the World’s Youngest Ham, licensed at age 5 in 1976.
 He upgraded through to Advanced by age 9, and Extra at 20.
 He became the youngest member of QCWA in history at age 29.
-Neil is currently teaching at Bloomington High School South in Bloomington, Indiana where he has guided the radio club to international recognition for their contesting efforts.
-He is the 2004 ARRL Professional Educator of the Year, the 2014 Indiana Radio Club Council Amateur of the Year, and a graduate of the ARRL Teachers Institute on Wireless Technology I and II.
-Neil is a member of several organizations, including ARRL, RCA, AMSAT, QCWA, Southern Indiana ARA, and the West Chester ARA.
+Neil is currently teaching chemistry at Xavier University in Cincinnati, Ohio.
+Prior to moving to Northern Kentucky in 2021, Neil taught at Bloomington High School South in Bloomington, Indiana where he guided the radio club to international recognition for their contesting efforts.
+He is the 2021 HamCation Carole Perry Educator of the Year, 2004 ARRL Professional Educator of the Year, the 2014 Indiana Radio Club Council Amateur of the Year, and a graduate of the ARRL Teachers Institute on Wireless Technology I and II.
+Neil is a member of several organizations, including ARRL, AMSAT, QCWA, Southern Indiana ARA, Northern KY ARC and the West Chester ARA.
 He also brings youth camp experience with over 15 years of service as a faculty or staff member at summer church camps and basketball camps.
-Neil is an anchor for Amateur Radio Newsline, the Next-Gen Contesters contributing editor for the National Contest Journal, and the host of his own live webcast show, Ham Talk Live!.
+Neil is an anchor for Amateur Radio Newsline, the Next-Gen Contesters contributing editor for the National Contest Journal, a member of the Amateur Radio on the International Space Station (ARISS) US Education Committee, and the host of his own live webcast show, Ham Talk Live!.

 Sam Rose, KC2LRC, is from Syracuse, NY.
 Sam was first licensed in June 2003 at the age of 13.
 He studied electrical engineering at Clarkson University, where he was president of Clarkson's radio club, K2CC, from 2010 through 2012.
 He started his career doing engineering and data/performance analysis work on the C Speed LightWave Radar, a next generation S-band air traffic surveillance radar.
 He now supports phased-array radar systems at Lockheed Martin.
 Sam is an avid contester, works satellites, public service events, IRLP, restores radios, and enjoys special events such as balloon launches, ISS retransmissions, and weird contests.
 Since he started ham radio at a young age, he’s particularly interested in introducing ham radio to youth and young adults.
 He also attended YOTA camp in IARU Region 1 in the summer of 2016, held in Austria.

-Social Media Chair: Christopher Brault, KD8YVJ | firstname.lastname@example.org
+Social Media Chair, Assistant to the Director: Christopher Brault, KD8YVJ | firstname.lastname@example.org